drand/drand/web/README.md

 ## Production

-The identity struct at line 94 of `layouts/index.html` should be modified accordingly to the address of the server to contact.
+The identity struct at line 112 of `layouts/index.html` should be modified accordingly to the address of the server to contact.
 If given Key is "" then it'll be fetched from the server as well.

 In file `static/js/display.js` you can change how the randomness strings are printed (i.e., with/without a timestamp, list of runing nodes...).

-### Features
+## Features
 - Latest randomness with round, timestamp and verified check.
 Click on it to see who was contacted and the associated JSON,
 - Stack of the 10 last rounds of randomness,
 - List of running nodes, and possibility to click on one to contact it

+## Deploy

-Then start the web server on localhost:1313 by running:
+Start the web server on localhost:1313 by running:

 ```
 make